 Private recreational facilities will also be required in accordance with the above-referenced guidelines.
-The applicant has proposed a swimming pool, four tennis courts, an events lawn, two playgrounds (ages 2-5 and 5-12), seating areas, and a soccer field.
 We note that no community centers are identified in the basic plan.
-We recommend that in order to obtain full credit for public benefit features, the applicant provide for the development of ball fields, along with other recreational facilities on the proposed site.
+We recommend that in order to obtain full credit for public benefit features, the applicant provide for the development of ball fields and other recreational facilities on the proposed site.